Privately owned public space: History

 While privately owned public space as a term of art refers specifically to private property required to be usable by the public under zoning or similar regulatory arrangements, the phrase in its broadest sense can refer to places, like shopping malls and hotel lobbies, that are privately owned and open to the public, even if they are not legally required to be open to the public.

-Opinions
+London

 In 2017, The Guardian published a study of the phenomenon in London, facing a lack of response from both landowners and local authorities they questioned on the subject.
 In reaction to the report, the Mayor of London, Sadiq Khan promised to publish new guidelines on how these spaces are governed.

+By 2021, the Mayor's proposed "public London charter", announced in 2017, had been formalised as the Public London Charter London Plan Guidance: the Mayor approved it for adoption in September 2021 and it was adopted on 8 October 2021.

+Linked to London Plan Policy D8, the charter sets out principles for the management of new public spaces and requires planning applicants providing new public space to submit a management plan that would publicly (Note: Planning applications in the UK are public information.) list, among other things, restrictions that the owner intends to impose.
+These principles cannot be retroactively enforced on existing spaces, though owners of the spaces can voluntarily implement the standards of the charter.
+Among other principles (such as free and unrestricted lawful use), public spaces in compliance with this charter should be signposted with information about who owns and manages the space, and the rules that apply to its use.